 There are three types of certificates NCC cadets can secure: 'A', 'B' and 'C'.
 You will be eligible for the 'A' certificate after you have spent 1-2 years in the Junior Division (school-level) and attended one training camp.
 For the 'B' certificate, you should have attended at least 75 per cent classes in the Senior Division (in college) and one training camp.
 The most coveted is the 'C' certificate.
 To be eligible for this exam, you should be a 'B' certificate-holder, in your third year at college and should have attended at least one outdoor camp and one national integration camp or Republic Day parade or any other outdoor activity organized by the Directorate of the NCC.
 The tests are held in March-April every year.
 A 'C' certificate-holder has many advantages when it comes to the selection process in the armed forces.

 NCC - Advantages

-- Priority is given to NCC trained students by Universities in B.Ed, MA MSc admition and hostel
+Priority is given to NCC trained students by Universities in B.Ed, MA, MSc admission and accommodation in hostel.

 Various Advantages Given to NCC Cadets:

 Army-:Thirty-two vacancies in every regular course of the Indian Military Academy (IMA) are reserved for NCC 'C' certificate-holders who have passed the CDSE and have been declared successful by the Services Selection Board.
 They have a distinct advantage during training.
 A separate merit list is prepared for NCC cadets with 'C' certificate.The NCC Special Entry Scheme offers Short Service Commission of 5 years (non-technical) in the Indian Army to graduates (50% aggregate) with 'C' certificate.
 You will be deputed for training at the OTA, Chennai.

 Navy-: The Indian Navy offers Permanent Commission in the Executive Branch to graduates with NCC 'C' certificate.